Awesome Breweries and Cideries in Prince Edward County

 The staff was great in helping us choose given that we were new.
 Overall, we really liked Lake on the Mountain – especially for all the trees and shade in the backyard.

 We would highly recommend a stop – especially since visiting Ontario breweries is a top activity in Ontario.
-You can learn more about visiting Lake on the Mountain here.

 The County Cider Company

-bottle of pear cider held up in parking lot with cars behind
+bottle of pear cider held up in parking lot with cars behind.

 Get the Pear Cider – it’s delicious!